KalingaFer/KalingaFer/README.md

 ![](https://komarev.com/ghpvc/?username=KalingaFer)

-I am a matching learning/ AI engineer and consulter.
+I am a machine learning/ AI engineer and consulter.
 I love programming, writing, speaking and traveling.

 As a AI engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.